The best bars, restaurants and pubs for a proper good day out...

 Sugo Pasta Kitchen

 Anyone who tells you that you shouldn’t go to a restaurant and eat pasta should get their stupid chops full of some of the stunning dishes at Sugo so you can then proudly proclaim – “You’re wrong!”
-The gang here expanded into Ancoats relatively recently after smashing it down in Altrincham and they’re smashing it here too with their frankly quite brilliant pasta dishes.
+The gang here moved into Ancoats after smashing it down in Altrincham and they’re smashing it here too with their frankly quite brilliant pasta dishes.
 A MUST is their ‘signature’ House Sugo – Orecchiette pasta with slow cooked beef shin, pork shoulder, nduja sausage and ragu.
 Fucking fantastic.

 Sugo Pasta Kitchen, Blossom St, Manchester M4 6BA